Install zymtrace profiler

 -v /var/lib/zymtrace/profiler:/opt/zymtrace-cuda-profiler \

-When the profiler starts with this volume mount, it will automatically extract the necessary CUDA profiler libraries to the host path (/var/lib/zymtrace/profiler
+- Extract the necessary CUDA profiler libraries to the host path (

 To verify the profiler libraries were extracted correctly: